Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

    ![Windows 10's taskbar search menu, with "Device Manager" shown as the first result.](./img/reinstalling-gpu-drivers/devmgmtsearch.png)

-2. Find the category of your device (as example "Display adapters").
+2. Find the category of your device (for example, "Display adapters").
 You'll be presented with a list of devices installed in your system.

    ![Device Manager's "Display adapters" section is expanded.
 Underneath it, Device Manager shows any connected graphics devices.
 This image shows an NVIDIA GeForce RTX 2060 SUPER in the "Display adapters" section.](./img/reinstalling-gpu-drivers/devmgmtdisplayadapt.png)